Move To Defund Planned Parenthood Announced By Paul Ryan

 For his part, President-Elect Trump has continually back flipped on the issue, acknowledging during his campaign that Planned Parenthood helps millions of women, while publically announcing his support of defunding the organization in a latter to pro-life activists last September.
 Trump has also referred to himself as “very pro-choice” in the past, while he now actively opposes abortion.

 The fight to secure the future of Planned Parenthood has been an ongoing battle in the states as well as at a federal level.
-The state of Texas cut all funding to Planned Parenthood clinics in December 2016 in a move Cecile Richards has called “a cautionary tale for the rest of the nation”.
+The state of Texas cut all funding to Planned Parenthood clinics in December 2016 in a move Cecile Richards has called “a cautionary tale for the rest of the nation.”

 CNN has reported that the Republican decision to combine the Planned Parenthood proposal with the Obamacare repeal may prove to be a savior for the organization.
-Previous attempts to defund Planned Parenthood have been met with deadlock in the senate and the combination of the provision with the Obamacare repeal may mean the legislation would not receive the required votes to be approved by senate.
+Previous attempts to defund Planned Parenthood have been met with deadlock in the senate and the combination of the provision with the Obamacare repeal may mean the legislation would not receive the required votes to be approved by the senate.

 While there is no doubt the repeal of the Affordable Care Act is a top priority for the Republicans, it is unclear whether the party would be prepared to forego attempts to defund Planned Parenthood to achieve this.